Flutterwave/Node-v3/documentation/billPayments.md

 ##  Get status of a bill payment

-This describes  how to  get the status of a bill purchase
+This section describes how to get the status of a bill purchase.

 ```javascript